'Ego prevailed over public service': Dhankhar on Mamata skipping PM meet | Politics

 ''Thereafter on phone indicated boycott by her & officials of PM Review Meet #CycloneYaas if LOP @SuvenduWB attends it.
 Ego prevailed over Public service,'' he said in another Twitter post.

-Besides Adhikary, Dhankhar and BJP MP Debosree Chaudhuri were present at the meeting.
+Besides Adhikary, Dhankhar and BJP MP Debasree Chaudhuri were present in the meeting.

 In a letter to the prime minister on Monday, Banerjee had written, ''I wanted to have a quiet word with you, a meeting between the PM and the CM as usual.
 You, however, revised the structure of the meeting to include a local MLA from your party and I am of the view that he had no locus to be present in a PM-CM meeting.''
 Banerjee had also mentioned in the letter that she had no objection to the presence of the governor and other Union ministers in the meeting.